Anti-Inflammatory Diet Plan →

 • Cinnamon – Add a dash of cinnamon for a warm flavor that aids in digestion and increases the anti-inflammatory properties of these muffins even more!

-Baking Tips for the Best Gluten Free Muffins
+Baking Tips for the Best Gluten-Free Muffins

-For the best, softest, most fluffy almond flour banana muffins, take a look at a few tips I’ve developed over the years to make your muffins even better than before!
+For the softest, most fluffy almond flour banana muffins, take a look at a few tips I’ve developed over the years to make your muffins even better than before!

 Don’t Overmix.
 Combine the ingredients for the batter until they are just-combined.
 If you continue to mix the batter, it will crush the air bubbles, and you won’t get light, fluffy muffins.
 Instead, they’ll be tough, unevenly baked, and may cave in the center.